Sales Development Representative: The Top 10 Must-Have Skills Every SDR Needs

 Challenges

-Higher upfront cost, may expect more autonomy
+Higher base cost, may require more autonomy and defined territory

 Ideal Use Case

-Businesses targeting niche industries or markets requiring specialized knowledge
+Businesses targeting enterprise accounts or specialized verticals

 5. Persistence & Resilience